osctl - command line interface for container management.

 of the network layer.
 The interfaces can be configured either statically or

 using DHCP.
-See command ct netif new bridge
+See command ct netif new bridge for more information.

 Routed interfaces rely on other routing protocols such as OSFP or BGP. osctld